MatthewAlgo/FactoryApp/README.md

 # FactoryApp

-🏗️ A mobile application that generates other apps easily based on criteria - Idea 🏗️
+This app is a work in progress - an app made to generate other apps based on selection criteria